dongrixinyu/ffio/README.md

 $ docker build -t jionlp/ffio:vv .
 ```

-If you wanna run ffio in your host OS, rather than a docker, you can
+If you wanna run ffio in your host OS, rather than a docker container, you can

 ## 3. Install ffio by yourself